issmythe/intepretable-ai-crops/README.md

 * Estimate the marginal impacts of temperature and precipitation for different geographic regions and times of season

 # Contents
-## writeup.pdf
-Contains a preprint of a brief paper summarizing implementation and results

 # linear_models.ipynb
 Contains implementation of a linear baseline model, to verify that the deep learning approach presents an improvement